Savings Tracker Google Sheets — Watch Every Goal Fill Up

 Google Sheets does not have a native progress bar chart type, but you can simulate one using conditional formatting on the percentage column.

 Select the percentage cells in column F. Go to Format → Conditional formatting.
 Set the format rule to "Color scale."
-Set the minimum colour to white or light grey and the maximum colour to green.
+Set the minimum color to white or light grey and the maximum color to green.
 The cell background will now fill with green proportional to the percentage — cells near 0% stay pale, cells near 100% turn solid green.

 For a more pronounced bar effect: add a second column (G) that uses REPT("█", ROUNDDOWN(F2*20,0)).
 This repeats a block character up to 20 times based on the percentage, creating a simple text-based bar.
 It is low-tech but visible at a glance in any browser or phone.

 Either approach works.
-The colour scale is cleaner; the block character bar is more explicit.
+The color scale is cleaner; the block character bar is more explicit.
 Use whichever reads better for how you use the sheet.

 Get the done-for-you Savings Tracker Template.